ambrosus/openethereum/docs/AirDAO_OpenEthereum_binary_setup_guide.md

     You should see the: `chain.json`, `chains`, `parity_config.toml`.

-12. Go back and Run AirDAO (ex Ambrosus) OpenEthereum using the provided configuration file:
+12. Go back and Run Aascendia OpenEthereum using the provided configuration file:

     ```shell
     ./target/x86_64-unknown-linux-gnu/release/openethereum --config /root/openethereum/app/parity_config.toml